159

 One company may have a policy of buying goods only from

-home suppliers; another firm might, on principle, be against making
+home suppliers; another firm might, on principle,

 special payments to secure a contract; many enterprises have a rule